cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

     Short: "simulation app",
 ```

-In addition, observe that cobra is imported and [used for the CLI](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/simapp/simd/cmd/root.go#L144-L155) to redirect:
+In addition, observe that Cobra is imported and [used for the CLI](https://github.com/cosmos/cosmos-sdk/blob/d83a3bf92c9a84bddf3f5eb6692a1101c18b42f1/simapp/simd/cmd/root.go#L144-L155) to redirect:

 ```go
 rootCmd.AddCommand(